 the role of natural and informal supports in service delivery;

-the impact of housing and living arrangements on access to and quality of services and supports.
+the impact of housing and living arrangements on access to and quality of services and supports

 Guiding Principle V: Health Plan care management policies and practices should recognize the time-sensitive, often urgent service needs that a member with LTSS needs may require, particularly as the member transitions from a clinical care settings such as the hospitals or nursing facilities back to the community.
 Further, policies and practices should recognize the dynamic nature of an LTSS beneficiary’s care management needs, with levels of engagement often fluctuating based on clinical condition, support availability and other member-specific factors.